-- Many youth fear the responsibility of power and devalue the expertise of their lived experience - Many youth cannot imagine a world that was designed around them, instead of one they have to adapt to - Some youth, in contrast to the above, are inspired by radical futurism, and are far more engaged in making a new world than succumbing to the one we have.
+- Many youth fear the responsibility of power and devalue the expertise of their lived experience, deferring to my authority. - Many youth cannot imagine a world that was designed around them, instead of one they have to adapt to, and struggle to envision more radical futures. - Some youth, in contrast to the above, are inspired by radical futurism, and are far more engaged in making a new world than succumbing to the one we have.
+These are the youth I want to empower to lead this work.